-- Terms such as “hypoallergenic“, “dermatologist tested”, “allergy tested” or “non-irritating” have no legally-defined meaning and are used to make consumers think the product will not cause irritation.
+- Terms such as “hypoallergenic“, “dermatologist tested”, “allergy tested” or “non-irritating” have no legally-defined meaning.
+They are used to make consumers think the product will not cause irritation.
 However, no proof of this is needed from the company – anyone can put these terms on a label.

-- To find products that really are cruelty-free, look for the “leaping bunny” symbol on cosmetics and household products.
+- To find products that really are cruelty-free, look for the Leaping Bunny logo on cosmetics and household products.
 These products have been thoroughly assessed by Cruelty Free International and are certified as genuinely cruelty-free.